pujadas-miguel/accessibility-test-with-axe/README.md

 And you can see all the Wikipedia test case.
 If you click it, you will execute the automation test and you will be able to see the logs and the execution in real time.

-If an accesibility issue is found, the logs will show where and why.
+If an accessibility issue is found, the logs will show where and why.

 ![alt text](img/2.jpg 'Execution of Test Suite')